ahmad-amjad/Xeneta-Web-App-UI-Tests/README.md

 7. Use Solution Explorer to view the project files
 8. The tests are structured as:
     * Feature Files contain Scenarios(tests) -> Scenarios contain Steps -> Steps map to Step Definition methods -> Step Definition methods use Page Object classes
+9. Open *Test* explorer tab on left menu and reload tests.
+Do this after evey build
-9. Use Test Explorer on left menu to view all features and their tests
+10. Use Test Explorer to view all features and their tests
-10. You can start a test run by:
+11. You can start a test run by:
     * Running all tests of all Features
     * Running all tests of a particular Feature
     * Running a particular test of a particular Feature
-11. 'OUTPUT' tab at the bottom will display the failed assertions if any tests fail
+12. 'OUTPUT' tab at the bottom will display the failed assertions if any tests fail